CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 Here's what's going on in this file:

 - We name the workflow "Test".
 - We configure it to run any time code is pushed to the server.
-This means both PR branches and merges to the master branch will be tested.
+This means both PR branches and merges to the `master` branch will be tested.
 - We configure a single job for the workflow, also named "Test".
 - We configure it to run on a specific version of the Ubuntu distribution of Linux.
-You can also run on `ubuntu-latest`, but new versions of Ubuntu have broken Cypress in the past, so fixing the version ensures it will continue to keep wroking.
+You can also run on `ubuntu-latest`, but new versions of Ubuntu have broken Cypress in the past, so fixing the version ensures it will continue to keep working.
 - Now, we define the series of steps to run for the job.
 First, we use the GitHub Action `actions/checkout` to check out our code.
 - We install our Yarn dependencies.
 The `--frozen-lockfile` flag is good to use on CI servers: it ensures Yarn won't install versions different from what is in the lockfile.
 - We run our unit tests.
 The `--watchAll=false` flag ensures they won't continue running and watching for file changes; they just run once.
 - We run our E2E tests.
 We use a Cypress GitHub action to do it, which we tell to start our development server and to wait until it finishes starting.

-Commit the file then push up your changes to GitHub:
+Commit this `test.yml` file, then push up your changes to GitHub:

 ```sh
 $ git add .